sacredSatan/trenchess/README.md

 For those (me) who can't beat someone at regular chess, there's a slightly better chance with this one with the added element of luck.
 (It's not enough for me though).

 ## Gameplay loop
-- each player starts with 4 cards (one of each type)
+- each player starts with _n_ cards (one of each type)
-- every 4 moves they get an option to select upto 4 cards from 2 random cards + cards in hand
+- every 4 moves they get an option to select cards from 2 random cards + cards in hand (max _n_ cards)
 - playing a card switches turns (could be a potential out for zugzwang)
 - regular game of chess otherwise